 The ‘Application for Change of Assessment Date’ form for tests or assignments is available on Siena Central in both the Student Zone and Parent Portal.
 If required, this must be submitted to the teacher prior to the due date of the task.

 To assist Year 7 Students with assessment requirements, a Year 7 Academic Calendar will be compiled and published.
-This will be made accessible to all students and parents in the coming weeks via Siena Central.
+This will be made accessible to all students and parents in the coming weeks via Siena Central News Digest.
 The Academic Calendar will provide an outline of the due week for Unit Assessment and whether the task is to be completed in class or at home.

 Siena Central provides the opportunity for both students and parents to engage with the classroom learning.
-Parents access to their daughter's subject class pages enables direct access to daily classroom learning and home learning tasks.
-On the class pages, parents and students can also access the Student Overview.
-The Student Overview outlines all unit topics and key assessment dates.
-A useful tool in assisting students to develop strong organisation skills.
+Parent access to their daughter's subject class pages enables direct access to daily classroom learning and home learning tasks.
+Students can access Subject Overview from the Course Page which outlines all unit topics and key assessment dates.
+This is a useful tool in assisting students to develop strong organisation skills.

 Assessment Task Feedback is also communicated via Siena Central.
 Parents will receive an email alert when feedback has been uploaded.
 Please see the Parent User Guide available on the Parent Portal.